Isaacdelly/Plutus/README.md

 # Efficiency

-This program is able to handle, generate, and query a private key all in 0.5 seconds.
+This program is able to handle, generate, and query a private key in 0.5 seconds.
 However, because this program uses the internet for balance requests, a slower internet connection may impact time efficiency.

 #